aleamerighi/multisearch-chrome-ext/README.md

 ## How to use

 I developed this tool as a simple search engine to explore content on multiple social media.
-By using PZL!, users can query up to four social networks at the same time and on a single click.
+By using PZL! users can query up to four social networks at the same time and on a single click.
 You just type a search and select which services to filter from among Twitter, Facebook, Instagram and YouTube.

 ### Prerequisites